Hello, Home Cooking

 When Tucson Meet Yourself started in 1974, words like “multicultural” and “diversity” were barely entering the American vocabulary.
 Yet in Southern Arizona some forward-thinking people, led by a young University of Arizona anthropologist named Jim Griffith, were quietly celebrating the living traditional arts of the Sonoran borderland region's ethnic and folk communities.

 More than four decades later, this annual gathering has grown into a three-day, open-air block party with hundreds of home cooks, artisans, dancers, musicians, and exhibitors participating.
-Still admission-free and alcohol-free, the event will be staged on the grounds in and around Jacome Plaza in downtown Tucson in 2018.
+Still admission-free and alcohol-free, the event is staged on the grounds in and around Jacome Plaza-Main Library in downtown Tucson.

 AZ Illustrated Video: Tucson Meet Yourself